Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 Read alignments for NGS data are stored in three major file formats: *SAM (.sam)*, *BAM (.bam)*, and *CRAM (.cram)*.

-- **SAM (Sequence Alignment/Map)** format - tab-delimited text format, so is human readable file (should you dare to look inside)
+- **SAM (Sequence Alignment/Map)** files are tab-delimited text formatted files that are human readable (should you dare to look inside).
-- **BAM** files are compressed, binary version of SAM files and are NOT human readable, but are much faster to parse and do complex operations with.
+- **BAM** files are a compressed, binary version of SAM files and are NOT human readable, but are much faster to parse and do complex operations with.
 - **CRAM** files are compressed versions of the BAM format, and are not human readable, they are generally only used for storage purposes.

 You can read all about the SAM/BAM/CRAM file format specification in the documentation [here](https://samtools.github.io/hts-specs/SAMv1.pdf).
-While you may never need to actually look inside of a SAM/BAM file, it is important to have an understanding of what information they contain.
+As with FASTQ files, you may never need to actually look inside of a SAM/BAM file, but it is important to have an understanding of what information they contain.

 Alignment files are composed of two basic sections:
 - the header